nlnwa/veidemannctl/docs/veidemannctl_completion_powershell.md

-## veidemannctl abort
+## veidemannctl completion powershell

-Abort crawl executions
+Generate the autocompletion script for powershell

 ### Synopsis

-Abort one or more crawl executions.
+Generate the autocompletion script for powershell.

+To load completions in your current shell session:

+	veidemannctl completion powershell | Out-String | Invoke-Expression

+To load completions for every new session, add the output of the above command to your powershell profile.

 ```
-veidemannctl abort CRAWL-EXECUTION-ID ... [flags]
+veidemannctl completion powershell [flags]
 ```

 ### Options

 ```
-  -h, --help   help for abort
+  -h, --help              help for powershell
+      --no-descriptions   disable completion descriptions
 ```

 ### Options inherited from parent commands